RennyMatis2000/Australian-Beef-Industry-Graph/README.md

-# IFB104-Assignment-1
+# Australian-Beef-Industry-Graph

-Python code for Assignment 1 of IFB104 Building IT Systems

-Use Turtle graphics python module to represent randomised datasets visually
+Uses the python module Turtle Graphics to visually display a randomised data set representing Australian Beef sales as a graph